 As for combo sleepers, they will generally want a medium-soft up to a medium-firm bed.
 They still need support and pressure relief, so somewhere in the middle of the firmness scale is ideal.
 They won’t want a firm mattress, nor will they want a latex one designed just for side sleepers.

-Should I Buy a Mattress Online?
+Should I Buy a Latex Mattress?

 What Are The Best Latex Mattress Brands?